-Personal tutors are available to discuss issues, including drug use, with students.
-The Student Support and Well-being teams also provides non-judgemental support and ensures that students feel confident in seeking their help without fear of reprimand or being judged.
+Personal tutors are available to discuss issues, including drug and alcohol misuse, with students.
+The Student Experience teams also provides non-judgemental support and ensures that students feel confident in seeking their help without fear of reprimand or being judged.
 Staff will be clear with students the level of confidentiality that can be offered.
-They cannot promise total confidentiality, but if a student discloses information about drug use or possession in college, which they wish not to be shared, this should be honoured unless it puts the student or another member of the College community at risk.
-Confidentiality is normally assured for discussion of events that may have taken place outside the College community unless staff feel that the student is seriously at risk.
+They cannot promise total confidentiality.